 Whose Speech?
 Artists, Activists, & Being Heard: A Conversation Between Stephanie Syjuco & Astria Suparak

-In this special extended interview, artist Stephanie Syjuco and curator Astria Suparak discuss the role of speech and protest in contemporary art and how working as women of color affect their ability to be heard.
+In this special extended interview, artist Stephanie Syjuco and curator Astria Suparak discuss the role of speech and protest in contemporary art and how working as women of color affects their ability to be heard.

 Dematerializing the Memorial: An Interview with Maya Lin

 Almost four decades after her design for the Vietnam Veterans Memorial brought her work to the national stage, Maya Lin is reinventing the memorial again through her environmental activist foundation, What is Missing.

 “The artist has to be down on the ground”—An Interview with Monica Trinidad

 Guest editor Lewis Wallace speaks with artist and organizer Monica Trinidad about her process of collaborating with and creating within communities.